sap-tutorials/Tutorials/tutorials/cp-webanalytics-create-space/cp-webanalytics-create-space.md

 ---
-title: Create a SAP Web Analytics Space
+title: Create an SAP Web Analytics Space
 description: Create a space to register your website with SAP Web Analytics.
 auto_validation: true
 time: 10